 We are launching today the SensorTile.box, the spiritual successor of our famous SensorTile module that remains so popular, and we will hold our first public demos at the IoT World conference that will take place in Santa Clara, California, on May 13.
 Instead of only releasing the same board as the original model, but with new sensors, ST is offering a completely new approach that manages to speak to novices and experts alike.
 Anyone can take the SensorTile curriculum online and very quickly learn how to write applications for the first module while also benefitting from life lessons and a better understanding of embedded systems.
 However, with the SensorTile.box, we are enabling the use and configuration of our module without needing to enter a single line of code, thus considerably enlarging its appeal and enabling more people to partake in the IoT revolution.

 As the name suggests, the most apparent transformation of the new system is its form factor.
 The original SensorTile had a cradle to support the sensor board, and a plastic case to house the solution.
 The new SensorTile.box completely revisits its approach and encapsulates everything in a plastic case to resistant water splashes (IP54) and measuring only 57 mm x 38 mm x 20 mm.
-Despite its size, it offers a microSD card slot to use a memory card of up to 64 GB to store a lot more data than previously possible, it includes our lithium-ion battery charger STBC02 to facilitate the creation of mobile applications, and it is even compatible with ST-LINK V3, the latest architecture of our in-circuit debugger/programmer.
+Despite its size, it offers a microSD card slot to use a memory card of up to 64 GB to store a lot more data than previously possible, it includes our lithium-ion battery charger STBC02 to facilitate the creation of mobile applications, and it is even compatible with ST-LINK V3, the .
 Let’s now examine what’s inside this box.

 More Power, More Features, More Polyvalence